-OXFORD-MANCHESTER METHODIST STUDIES SEMINARS
+METHODIST STUDIES SEMINARS

-The two Centres have established a bi-annual seminar series which take place in the spring [Oxford] and autumn [Manchester].
-These seminars provide an opportunity for established and emerging students of Methodist Studies to present the findings of their research and scholarship.
+The Oxford Centre for Methodism and Church History, Oxford Brookes University, and the Manchester Wesley Research Centre have worked in partnership for several years.
+In 2012, the centres established a bi-annual seminar series that has now extended to include the Wesley Study Centre, St John’s College, Durham University; Wesley House, Cambridge; Cliff College; and The Queen's Foundation, Birmingham.
+The seminars provide an opportunity for established and emerging scholars of Methodist Studies to present the findings of their research.
 We conceive of Methodist Studies broadly and aim to provide opportunities for students of history, theology, literature, art, material culture and other fields related to Methodism.

 The next seminar will be in Manchester at Nazarene Theological College on Friday 6 December 2019.
 A draft programme is available here.
 The 2020 seminars will be in Durham around Easter time and Oxford c. early December.